domoritz/leaflet-locatecontrol/README.md

 A useful control to geolocate the user with many options.

-Tested with Leaflet 0.5 on Firefox and Webkit.
+Tested with Leaflet 0.5.1 in Firefox, Webkit and mobile Webkit.

 ##Demo